All Episodes

 But this, you know, people literally trying to support a candidate and support a cause, but if you don't agree with them, these thugs, this mob violence now rears its ugly head again.

-Especially what happened to that woman and other people and other family members.
+And frankly, un-American and indecent and unconscionable, especially what happened to that woman and other people and other family members.

 And it's no accident that those who perpetrated this mob violence are from the left.

-He said, These fits of violence did not arise in a vacuum.
+He said, these fits of violence did not arise in a vacuum.

 These are the rewards of a political culture that has been nursed into existence by a liberal left that glorifies fanaticism.